-As at 17th March 2016, there were 3,100 dogs that are exempted from the prohibition ie. have been registered on the Index of Exempted Dogs.
-This represents nearly a quadrupling since 2010.
+There are currently over 3,530 dogs that are exempted from the prohibition ie. have been registered on the Index of Exempted Dogs.
+This represents more than a quadrupling since 2010.
 So despite what you may have heard, in thousands of cases the dog has been registered because the owner has proven it has a good temperament and the owner is deemed to be responsible.

 If the Police believe that your dog is a pit bull type, your dog will be seized and may remain in a Police appointed kennel until the case is concluded.
 It is possible that the Police may allow the dog to be released subject to the conditions of the Interim Exemption Scheme (‘bail’) although this is entirely at their discretion.

 1. The Police will have your dog examined by their expert(s) and if they conclude that your dog is a pit bull terrier type:-

 (a) You could be prosecuted under Section 1 of the Dangerous Dogs Act 1991.
 At Court, unless you can prove that your dog isn’t a pit bull terrier type dog you will be convicted.
 Provided you qualify on financial grounds, you may be granted Legal Aid (a representation order), which means that public funding will pay for your dog to be examined by experts of your Solicitor’s choosing.
 Although the Act gives a maximum penalty of 6 months prison, the most likely sentence is that you will be fined (or given a conditional discharge) and ordered to pay costs.
 In theory you could be disqualified from having custody of a dog, but this is very rare.
 There is an appeal available to the Crown Court.

 (b) As an alternative to using the criminal provisions in Section 1, the Police will often use the civil provisions in Section 4B:-

 - It is commenced by ‘application’ ie not by complaint or information

 - There is unlikely to be legal aid available